Royal North Gloucestershire Militia: St Helena

 After the disasters of Black Week at the start of the Second Boer War in December 1899, most of the Regular Army was sent to South Africa, and many militia units were embodied to replace them for home defence and to garrison certain overseas stations.
 The 4th Gloucesters was embodied at Cirencester on 11 January 1900 and moved by train to Holyhead under Lt-Col Earl Bathurst for service in Ireland once more.
 The battalion was stationed at Athlone with companies detached to Galway and Castlebar.
 Some 400 soldiers of the 2nd Battalion Gloucesters, too young or unfit for service in South Africa, were also at Athlone to be trained with the 4th Bn.
-Meanwhile, two officers and 38 other ranks of the 4th Bn volunteered to serve in South Africa with the regulars.4th Battalion on St Helena at Glorious Glosters.
+Meanwhile, two officers and 38 other ranks of the 4th Bn volunteered to serve in South Africa with the regulars.

 The whole battalion had volunteered for overseas service in South Africa or elsewhere, and it was selected to go to St Helena to guard Boer prisoners of war (POWs) who were being held on the island.
 The 4th Gloucesters embarked on SS Gothic at Queenstown on 2 April 1900 and sailed via Gibraltar, arriving at St Helena on 21 April.
 The battalion was stationed at the POW camp established at Deadwood Plain, with a second camp opened later at Broad Bottom.
-Also among the guards were regulars of the 1st and 2nd Gloucesters, and 117 militiamen of the 3rd Gloucesters who had volunteered for service.Cripps, pp. 166–78.
+Also among the guards were regulars of the 1st and 2nd Gloucesters, and 117 militiamen of the 3rd Gloucesters who had volunteered for service.
 According to a letter from a Private of the 4th Bn, the duty at the tented camp was miserable, with incessant wind and rain.

 On 6 July 1901 the 3rd (Royal Wiltshire Militia) Bn, Wiltshire Regiment, arrived to relieve the men of 3rd and 4th Gloucesters, who embarked on the Mohawk and arrived at Southampton on 26 July.
-The battalion was disembodied the following day.Cripps, pp. 178–80.
-The men of 3rd and 4th Bns were awarded the Queen's South Africa Medal and Lt-Col Earl Bathurst was appointed a Companion of the Order of St Michael and St George (CMG) in the South African Honours list published on 26 June 1902.London Gazette, 26 June 1902.
+The battalion was disembodied the following day.
+The men of 3rd and 4th Bns were awarded the Queen's South Africa Medal and Lt-Col Earl Bathurst was appointed a Companion of the Order of St Michael and St George (CMG) in the South African Honours list published on 26 June 1902.
 The battalion was awarded the unique Battle Honour St Helena 1900–01.
-(The only other unit to receive a St Helena battle honour was the 3rd Wiltshires, which was granted St Helena 1901–02.)Leslie.
+(The only other unit to receive a St Helena battle honour was the 3rd Wiltshires, which was granted St Helena 1901–02.)